Websites have become even more important to businesses and freelancers following the global lockdown from COVID-19.

 Thus, when conducting outreach for backlinks or PR, you’re going to seem more credible with a .com than another less-popular TLD.

-Editor’s note: Use our company name generator to get ideas for your business and domain name.
+Editor’s note: Use our company name generator to get ideas for your business name.

 The downside to .com